 If you think that there are only a few pirate terms and phrases to learn, you are absolutely mistaken!
-After reading this list, you will see that there is quite a bit more to speaking pirate than running around and say "Aargh!"
+We've provided a vocabulary list of 75 fascinating pirate sayings (although many more pirate idioms abound), and you will see that there is quite a bit more to talking like a pirate than running around saying "Aarrr!"

 We have included the pirate phrases, as well as the modern English translation of that phrase.

 Pirate Greetings and Exclamations